safar1212/Book-keeping-site/README.md

 # Book-keeping-site

-> This project is about building portofolio page mobile version using html and css
+> This project is about building a book keeping website.
+Where folks can store their favortie book names.
+And can also delete those, whenever, needed.

 ## Live demo